Utshav-paudel/100Daysofcode/README.md

 * Fixed positioning positions elements relative to the browser window and the element stays in the same position even when the page is scrolled.

 # Day50
-  Today I revised by concepts on webscrapping and learn how to scrapped any website using css selector.
+  Today I revised by concepts on webscrapping and learn how to scrapped any website using css selector and also with html using beautifulsoup

  ![alt image](https://github.com/Utshav-paudel/100Daysofcode/blob/43f4fae9f070def3e82ae924f17a9ef418e2aaf6/images/day50.png)

- Later I added an features on my program to get the title,link and upvote number of news with highest upvote.
+ ### Later I added an features on my program to get the title,link and upvote number of news with highest upvote.
   ![image](https://github.com/Utshav-paudel/100Daysofcode/blob/03fe26307fdcec41d1d1ec3900bb110c5527a6c9/images/day50%20updated.png)

- Here is the snippet of output
+ ### Here is the snippet of output with highest number of votes news detail at last
   ![image](https://github.com/Utshav-paudel/100Daysofcode/blob/03fe26307fdcec41d1d1ec3900bb110c5527a6c9/images/day50%20final%20output.png)